tnc-ny-science/NYC_GreenRoofMapping/greenroof_gisdata/CurrentDatasets/README.md

 * *zonedist1* - Zoning District 1 type pulled from MapPLUTO.
 * *spdist1* - Special District 1 pulled from MapPLUTO.
 * *bbl_fixed* - Flag to indicate whether *bbl* was manually fixed.
 Since tax lot data may have changed slightly since the release of the building footprint data used in this work, a small percentage of bbl codes had to be manually updated based on overlay between the green roof footprint and the MapPLUTO data, when no join was feasible based on the bbl code from the building footprint data.
 (1 for yes, 0 for no)

+For *GreenRoofData2016_20180917.csv* there are two additional columns, representing the coordinates of centroids in geographic coordinates (Lat/Long, WGS84; [EPSG 4263](http://spatialreference.org/ref/epsg/wgs-84/):

+* *xcoord* - Longitude in decimal degrees.
+* *ycoord* - Latitude in decimal degrees.